 Looking for information about family law in Alberta?
 Let us help you.

-LegalAve brings together existing public legal information that is available through various sources such as non-profit, governmental, and some private organizations.
-In this way, you have a starting point to deal with your family law issues.
+LegalAve brings together existing public legal information from across Alberta.
+It offers in-depth information, and gives you a starting point to deal with your legal issues.

 Here you will find information about the legal aspects of creating new family relationships (or “family-like” relationships), such as marriage and other romantic relationships, certain non-romantic relationships, becoming a parent, and related issues (such as fostering, kinship care, and guardianship).